Health and appearance of Michael Jackson: Sexuality

-There have been a lot of different rumors regarding Jackson's sexuality.
+There have been many public rumors regarding Jackson's sexuality.
 People wondered whether he was homosexual or heterosexual.
 Some thought he was asexual.
 In the early 1980s, media reports stated that Jackson had never had a school chum or a steady girlfriend.
 Jackson later stated he had been too embarrassed to approach girls in school although he had liked them.
-He stated he had become romantically involved with actresses Tatum O'Neal and Brooke Shields.
-Shields later denied saying she had given him permission to say she is his girlfriend.
+He stated that he had become romantically involved with actresses Tatum O'Neal and Brooke Shields.
+Shields later denied saying she had given him permission to say she was his girlfriend.

 In 1993, Oprah Winfrey asked him if he was a virgin.
 Jackson refused to answer, saying that would be something very private.
 Winfrey later admitted that the question had been embarrassing.
-Later in 1993 Jackson was accused of having sexually abused a boy.
+Later in 1993, Jackson was accused of having sexually abused a boy.
 In 1994, Jackson married his first wife Lisa Marie Presley.
 Presley said in an interview that the couple had sex.
 In early 1996, Presley filed for divorce.

 At the end of that year, Jackson announced that his longtime friend Debbie Rowe, who had been working as a nurse for Jackson's dermatologist, was six months pregnant with his baby.
 He denied reports stating Rowe had been inseminated artificially.
 They married one week later.
 Rowe is the mother of two of Jackson's children.
 Jackson later said that many single mothers have children and fathers should have the same opportunity.
 He said Rowe had wanted to do that for him as a present.
 In late 1999, she filed for divorce.
 Speculations whether they had sex or not continue.

 Media reports state Jackson's third child was carried by a surrogate whose identity is unknown.
 Jackson said he had signed a contractual agreement not to talk about her.
 During a child molestation trial against Jackson in 2005, prosecutors showed the jury a collection of heterosexual pornographic magazines that had been found during a police raid in 2003.
 The investigator who found the magazines testified they were legal.
 Jackson was later acquitted.